AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * **`^`** — Separator character mark.
 Separator character is any character, but a letter, a digit, or one of the following: `_` `-` `.` `%`.
 In this example separator characters are shown in bold: `http:`**`//`**`example.com`**`/?`**`t=1`**`&`**`t2=t3`.
 The end of the address is also accepted as separator.
 * **`|`** — A pointer to the beginning or the end of address.
 The value depends on the character placement in the mask.
 For example, a rule `swf|` corresponds to `http://example.com/annoyingflash.swf` , but not to `http://example.com/swf/index.html`. `|http://example.org` corresponds to `http://example.org`, but not to `http://domain.com?url=http://example.org`.

+> **Visual representation**
+>
-> **Visual representation.** We also recommend to get acquainted with [this article](https://adblockplus.org/filter-cheatsheet#blocking), for better understanding of how such rules should be made.
+> We also recommend to get acquainted with [this article](https://adblockplus.org/filter-cheatsheet#blocking), for better understanding of how such rules should be made.

 ### Regular expressions support {#regexp-support}

 If you want even more flexibility in making rules, you can use [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) instead of a default simplified mask with special characters.

+> **Performance**
+>
-> **Performance.** Rules with regular expressions work more slowly, therefore it is recommended to avoid them or to limit their scope to specific domains.
+> Rules with regular expressions work more slowly, therefore it is recommended to avoid them or to limit their scope to specific domains.

 If you want a blocker to determine a regular expression, the `pattern` has to look like this:
 ```